dyedgreen/deno-sqlite/docs/contributing.md

 To work on the JavaScript/ TypeScript wrapper module, all you need is a [deno](https://deno.land) runtime.

-To change the compiled SQLite WASM binary, you will require both the [WASI SDK][wasi-sdk] and the [emscripten][emscripten] compiler.
-The former is used for release builds to produce stand-alone WASM binaries.
-The latter is used for debug builds.
-For help with setting up the these packages refer to their respective documentation or see [this blog-post][compile-wasm-blog].
+To change the compiled SQLite WASM binary, you will require to download the [WASI SDK][wasi-sdk].
+This process should function fully automatically for most users.

-To use the provided Makefile, you will need to supply `EMCC`, the path to the emscripten compiler and `WASI`, the path to the root folder of your WASI SDK.
+**To install build dependencies** go to the `build` folder (`cd build`), then run `make setup`.

+**To compile the binary** run `make release` (or `make debug` for a debug build).
+If you changed any build flags of SQLite, also run `make amalgamation`, before building.

+If you are interested in more details regarding the compilation setup, also see [this blog post][compile-wasm-blog].

 ## Code Style and Review

-This project aims to follow the [code style guide of the deno project][deno-style].
+This project uses the `deno fmt` code style.

 ## Documentation